Getting Started with the New User Experience

 - Open a conversation by clicking the comment bubble icon for a line item in the Conversation column.
 The icon is white or empty when no conversation exists and turns blue after at least one comment appears in a new conversation.

 - To show or hide columns on the grid click Column Panel and make your selections.
 You can also drag a column header cell up and off the grid to hide it from view.

-- Hover over a column header to display the≡ Column Heading Optionsmenu with choices for pinning, auto-sizing, and resetting columns.
+- Hover over a column header to display a hamburger menu icon with options for pinning, auto sizing and resetting.